greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pgbouncer-admin.html.md

 The following PgBouncer administration commands control the running `pgbouncer` process.

 PAUSE \[\<db\>\]
-:   If no database is specified, PgBouncer tries to disconnect from all servers, first waiting for all queries to complete.
+:   If no database is specified, PgBouncer tries to disconnect from all servers, first waiting for all queries to be released according to the server pool’s pooling mode (in transaction pooling mode, the transaction must complete, in statement mode, the statement must complete, and in session pooling mode the client must disconnect).
 The command will not return before all queries are finished.
 This command is to be used to prepare to restart the database.

 :   If a database name is specified, PgBouncer pauses only that database.